josdejong/mathjs/docs/reference/functions/map.md

 <h1 id="function-map">Function map <a href="#function-map" title="Permalink">#</a></h1>

-Create a math.matrix or array with the results of the callback function executed on each entry of the matrix/array.
+Create a new matrix or array with the results of the callback function executed on each entry of the matrix/array.